she0305/she0305.github.io/_career/1-WhoAmi.md

 ## Start of PowerPoint 📊 and Excel 📈

-With the confidence that I can understand the manufacturing process, I moved to the quality engineering team, where I met many different people.
+With the confidence that I could understand the manufacturing process, I moved to the quality engineering team, where I met many different people.

 **Role 👩‍🔧:** Supplier Quality Engineer Co-Op <br/>
 **Responsibilities 🛠️:** Ensuring the quality of the product by investigating the root cause of the problem and implementing corrective actions. <br/>
-**Amy's Impact 🔥:** Reserved ~$400,000 in cost savings through the implementation of 7 different corrective actions. <br/>
+**Amy's Impact 🔥:** Saved ~$400,000 in cost savings through the implementation of 7 different corrective actions. <br/>
 **Take away 🎁:** Being able to use data to present the solution to the higher management.